 - Dating apps;

 - Ride-sharing apps;

-- Location based apps use special APIs, GPS, and Wi-Fi data to track where the device is and provide services based on the user’s disposition.
+- Location based apps use special APIs, GPS, and Wi-Fi data to track where the device is, providing services based on the user’s disposition.

 - To stand out from competitors geo features in the new releasing apps are a must.